yigittbilgen/PDF2docxConverter/README.md

-PDF Converter with python pdf2docx module.
+PDF Converter with python pdf2docx library.
 .pdf to .docx